Foundation Course in Integrative Psychotherapy

 Overview

-Our 9-month in-person Foundation Course in Integrative Psychotherapy provides an experiential introduction to the theory, skills and practice of integrative psychotherapy, in a supportive and inclusive relational learning environment.
+Our 9-month in-person Foundation Course in Integrative Psychotherapy provides an experiential introduction to the theory, skills, and practice of integrative psychotherapy, within a supportive and inclusive relational learning environment.
 You will be introduced to the origins of psychotherapy, its core concepts, and values.

-We will draw on a broad range of theory and research but primarily focus on relational psychoanalysis, humanistic and cognitive approaches.
-The course will also include skills observation and skills practice, as well as opportunities for in-depth relational exploration.
+We will draw on a broad range of theory and research, with a primary focus on relational psychoanalysis, as well as humanistic and cognitive approaches.
+The course will also include skills observation and practice, along with opportunities for in-depth relational exploration.

 Who is this course for?